Francization of Brussels: Socioeconomic development of Flanders

 Wallonia's economic decline and the use of French by recent immigrants did little to help the prestige of French relative to Dutch.
 After World War II, the Flemish economy underwent significant growth.
 Flanders developed a prosperous middle class, and the prestige of Dutch saw an increase.

 Those born into a monolingual Dutch family in Brussels had always had a lower level of education than the average for Brussels.
 By contrast, 30% of the Flemings who had moved to Brussels from elsewhere had a university degree or other post-secondary education, and were highly qualified.
 For example, since 1970 in Belgium as a whole, there have been more students enrolled in Dutch language universities than French ones.
-To be called a Dutch speaker no longer evokes images of lower-class labourers, as it long had.
+To be called a Dutch speaker no longer evokes images of lower-class laborers, as it long had.
 Bilingualism is increasingly a prerequisite for well-paying jobs, and what prestige the Dutch language currently has in Brussels is chiefly for economic reasons.
 The economic importance of Dutch in Brussels has little to do with the proportion of Brussels that is Dutch-speaking.
 Rather, it is primarily relations between businesses in Brussels and Flemish businesses, or more generally, with Dutch-speaking businesses as a whole that ensure the economic importance of Dutch in Brussels.

 Foreign immigration

-In 1958, Brussels became the seat of the European Economic Community, which later became the EU, while the North Atlantic Treaty Organization was established in 1967 with its headquarters in Evere.
+In 1958, Brussels became the seat of the European Economic Community, which later became the EU, while the North Atlantic Treaty Organization was resettled in Belgium in 1967 with its headquarters in Evere.
 This, combined with economic immigration from southern Europe and later from Turkey, Morocco (a former French protectorate), and Democratic Republic of the Congo (formerly Belgian Congo), changed the makeup of the population of Brussels.
 Between 1961 and 2006, the number of non-Belgian inhabitants grew from 7% to 56%.
 The newcomers adopted and spoke French in great numbers, mainly due to the French-speaking African origins of many that came, with many Moroccans and Congolese already possessing proficiency in French at the time of their arrival.

 In general, foreign immigration further reduced the percentage of Dutch speakers and led to the city's further Francization.
 This stood in contrast to the 20th century's first half, however, when the change was the Francization of Brussels's existing Flemish inhabitants.